anikapayano/SoftDes-Final-Project/j_implementation.md

 This is the current fitness function.
 The corresponding state_evaluation variable will be large if the AI killed more units than it lost and will be low if it lost more units than it killed.
 Winning provides a large boost.

 The DEAP library then selects which AIs from the population had high fitness values, chooses some to mate and mutate, and then outputs a new generation to run against the AI.

+Once it has run the algorithm once, it stores the 5 most effective AIs in a file.
+The next iteration will run the algorithm 5 separate times using these 5 AIs as opponents to the ones it is now evolving, each time comparing the fitness values of the outputted AIs to the current most fit.
+If they find that one of the AIs' fitness value is greater than the 5 currently on file, it will replace it with the new one.
+By doing this multiple times, we insure that the AIs become more and more fit.